arbor-sim/arbor/doc/python/domdec.rst

         This function is intended for users who have a good understanding of the computational cost of simulating the cells in their network and want fine-grained control over the partitioning of cells across ranks.
-It is recommended to start off by using :func:`partition_load_balance` and switch to this function if the observed performance across ranks is unbalanced.
+It is recommended to start off by using :func:`partition_load_balance` and switch to this function if the observed performance across ranks is unbalanced (for example, if the performance of the network is not scaling well with the number of nodes.)

    ..
 Note::
         This function relies on the user to decide the size of the cell groups.
 It is therefore important